Travel by train to discover Peru's many natural wonders.

 Morning at leisure before travelling to one of Rajasthan's most beautiful cities - Udaipur.
 Set on the shores of Lake Pichola and surrounded by the Aravalli hills, your sightseeing here includes visits to the City Palace, a miniature painting studio and Jagdish temple.
 Afterwards, wander through the streets of the old town before taking a cruise on Lake Pichola.
 (B, D)

 After breakfast, depart for an overnight stay at Rawla Narlai, located in the beautiful Aravalli hills.
-Set at the foot of a hill dotted with caves and temples, the Rawla Narlai is an ancient palace that has been converted into a heritage property by its owner, the Maharaj of Jodhpur.
+Set at the foot of a hill dotted with caves and temples, the Rawla Narlai is an ancient palace that has been converted into a heritage property by its owner, the Maharaja of Jodhpur.
 (B, D)

 Visit the bustling city of Jodhpur with its Brahmin blue-washed houses and imposing Mehrangarh fort.
 Visit the museum at the Umaid Bhawan Palace.